watch em bake

 1 medium zucchini, coarsely chopped (or another vegetable of your choice, just sauté it according to your judgment)

-1 cup shredded cheese (mozzarella, swiss or gruyere would work well)
+1 medium onion, coarsely chopped 1 cup shredded cheese (mozzarella, swiss or gruyere would work well)

 Olive oil for sautéing vegetables